-If you are looking for an accountant to handle your California LLC minimum franchise tax, you can find the one best suited for your business with Thumbtack's free online service.
+If you're looking for an accountant to handle your minimum franchise tax, you can find the one best suited for your business with 1-800 accountant.

-Hiring an accountant within Thumbtack helps provide transparency throughout the hiring process, allowing you to see reviews of each professional before making a final decision.
+Hiring an accountant within 1-800 accountant helps provide transparency throughout the hiring process, allowing you to see reviews of each professional before making a final decision.

-By using Thumbtack's free service to hire an accountant, you can ensure that your company gets the best service for the lowest price.
+By using Thumbtack's free service to hire an accountant for legal services, you can ensure that your company gets the best service for the lowest price.

-What Happens if You Don't Pay LLC Tax?
+What Happens If You Don't Pay $800 California LLC Tax?

 If you don't pay $800 California LLC tax, you will be subjected to a 5% penalty each month of unpaid tax.

 Do Foreign LLCs Pay California Franchise Tax?